airtai/faststream/.faststream_gen/rabbit/examples/index.md

     )
 ```

-This is the principle all **FastStream** brokers work by: you don't need to learn them in-depth if you want to *just send a message*
+This is the principle all **FastStream** brokers work by: you don't need to learn them in-depth if you want to *just send a message*.

-## RabbitMQ details
+## RabbitMQ Details

 If you are already familiar with **RabbitMQ** logic, you should also be acquainted with the inner workings of the example mentioned above.